csixteen/csixteen/README.md

 ### Hi, there!
 I'm Pedro. 👋
 ---
-#### I'm a polyglot Software Engineer experienced in Cloud Infrastructure, a penchant for functional programming and biased towards automating everything.
+#### I'm a polyglot Software Engineer experienced in Cloud Infrastructure, with a penchant for functional programming and biased towards automating everything.

 -  💵 `.go`, `.py`, `.(ba)sh`, `.tf`, `AWS`, `K8s`
 - ❤️ `.rs`, `.c`, `.lisp`